 In general, red and split lentils are better for making Dhal (Indian Style) Lentils because they cook faster and turn out creamier.

 4 Health benefits of red lentils

-- Yellow and red lentils are split and cook quickly.
+- Yellow and red lentils are split and cooked quickly.
 They're great for making daal and have a somewhat sweet and nutty flavor.

 - Brown, green, yellow, red, or black — lentils are low in calories, rich in iron and folate, and an excellent protein source.

 - They pack health-promoting polyphenols and may reduce several heart disease risk factors.

 - Convenience.
 Cooking red lentils only take 10–20 minutes, which — like soaking — reduces their antinutrient content.

 - Gorgonzola Lentils Salad

 - Thai Fresh Vegan Red Curry

 Pair your curries with steamed or boiled Jasmine Rice.
 Check how to make your rice in minutes!